-In FY 2024-25, the City of Simi Valley anticipates funding an organization that assists people who are chronically homeless and populations at-risk of homelessness: The Samaritan Center offers a wraparound approach of services to house and support individuals transitioning from living on the street or in their vehicles to permanent housing.
+The City of Simi Valley has funded an organization that assists people who are chronically homeless and populations at-risk of homelessness: The Samaritan Center offers a wrap-around approach of services to house and support individuals transitioning from living on the street or in their vehicles to permanent housing.
+The Samaritan Center has also been awarded State Emergency Solutions Grant funding to provide street outreach and day services to unsheltered individuals.

 Through the public and social services grant program, the City of Thousand Oaks supports agencies that assist homeless persons and those at risk of becoming homeless including Conejo Free Clinic, Harbor House, Lutheran Social Services, Manna Conejo Valley Food Bank, Many Mansions, St Paschal Baylon Church SVDP, and Westminster Free Clinic.
+Harbor House has also been awarded State Emergency Solutions Grant funding to provide street outreach and rapid rehousing to the Conejo Valley.

-TPF, which will be funded by the City of Camarillo in FY 2024-2025, provides a broad array of case management services, assistance in locating long-term housing options, and connection to other service providers.
+Turning Point Foundation (TPF), which has been funded by the City of Camarillo, provides a broad array of case management services, assistance in locating long-term housing options, and connection to other service providers.
 TPF has experience in addressing the unique needs of the homeless individuals and families.